RYAM Straddle Strategy

 RYAM thesis for this straddle

-The market-implied 1-standard-deviation range for RYAM extends from approximately $7.35 on the downside to $10.27 on the upside.
+The market-implied 1-standard-deviation range for RYAM extends from approximately $6.63 on the downside to $10.13 on the upside.
 A RYAM long straddle is a pure-volatility play: it profits when the underlying moves far enough from the strike in either direction to overcome the combined call plus put debit, regardless of direction.
-Current RYAM IV rank near 47.12% is mid-range against its 1-year distribution, so the IV signal is neutral; the straddle thesis on RYAM should anchor more to the directional view and the expected-move geometry.
+Current RYAM IV rank near 14.60% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on RYAM at 72.80%.
 As a Basic Materials name, RYAM options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to RYAM-specific events.

 RYAM straddle positions are structurally neutral / high-volatility (long premium); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 RYAM positions also carry Basic Materials sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move RYAM alongside the broader basket even when RYAM-specific fundamentals are unchanged.
 Always rebuild the position from current RYAM chain quotes before placing a trade.